Joeyarrabi/skidmenu/README.md

 - Kirtle `Kirtle#0498` Helped across the board, also made the infamous theme and misc WarMenu adjustments (for themes/controls)

 - Erwin Rommel `Erwin Rommel#4860` Made weather functions and provided some nice links to obj/ped dbs

+> Donations are not required and will not give you anything except my gratitude.
+If you still would like to donate, [Click Here](https://www.paypal.com/paypalme2/tommyakshot)